-When you add a cloud service as a data source, we monitor the data source to capture when a user:
+When you add a cloud service as a data source, we monitor the service to capture when a user:

 - Creates a file